kamekaze-world/universal_projectile_reflection/README.md

 ## Instructions

-This plug and play armor works by the player turning the map "k_reflecting" on, once it is on it will activate any attack that has this map set to 1 or higher will reflect any helper or projectile that is trying to actively attack
+This plug and play reflection works by the player turning the map "k_reflecting" on, once it is on it will activate any attack that has this map set to 1 or higher will reflect any helper or projectile that is trying to actively attack